Thomas Paine: Possible involvement in drafting the Declaration of Independence

 The degree to which Paine was involved in formulating the text of the Declaration is unclear, as the original draft referenced in the Sherman Copy inscription is presumed lost or destroyed.
 However, John Adams' request for permission of "T.P." to copy the original draft may suggest that Paine had a role either assisting Jefferson with organizing ideas within the Declaration, or contributing to the text of the original draft itself.

+Naming the United States

+Historians connect Paine to the rise of the national title "United States of America".
+Writing as "Republicus" in the June 29, 1776 issue of the Pennsylvania Evening Post, he urged Congress to adopt the name so the new polity could present itself as a nation, and the phrase reached a wider audience days later in the Declaration.

+Paine contrasted the prevailing habit in which revolutionary leaders used "united States" as a descriptive phrase for their coalition with the diplomatic urgency of 1776.
+He argued that only a capitalized title would show foreign governments that the colonies had formed a single American nation ready to negotiate alliances.

+Historian James H. Hutson situates the letter within widespread June 1776 anxiety that Britain might broker a partition treaty before Congress acted.
+He notes newspaper warnings that European powers would not remain neutral unless American envoys carried an explicit declaration of nationhood abroad.

+The "Republicus" appeal echoed Paine's broader call for shared sacrifice and collective identity by urging readers to embrace a national name that implied reciprocal obligations among the colonies.
+Within weeks he carried the same urgency into The American Crisis.

 The American Crisis (1776)

 In late 1776, Paine published The American Crisis pamphlet series to inspire the Americans in their battles against the British army.
 He juxtaposed the conflict between the good American devoted to civic virtue and the selfish provincial man.
 To inspire his soldiers, General George Washington had The American Crisis, first Crisis pamphlet, read aloud to them.
 It begins:

 Foreign affairs

 In 1777, Paine became secretary of the Congressional Committee on Foreign Affairs.
 The following year, he alluded to secret negotiation underway with France in his pamphlets.
 His enemies denounced his indiscretions.
-There was scandal; together with Paine's conflict with Robert Morris and Silas Deane it led to Paine's expulsion from the Committee in 1779.
+There was scandal; together with Paine's conflict with Robert Morris and Silas Deane, it led to Paine's expulsion from the Committee in 1779.

 However, in 1781, he accompanied John Laurens on his mission to France.
 Eventually, after much pleading from Paine, New York State recognized his political services by presenting him with an estate at New Rochelle, New York and Paine received money from Pennsylvania and from Congress at Washington's suggestion.
 During the Revolutionary War, Paine served as an aide-de-camp to the important general, Nathanael Greene.